sourabh6031/sourabh6031/README.md

 - 👋 Hi, I’m @sourabh6031
-- 👀 I’m interested in case studies and analysis of datas
+- 👀 I’m interested in case studies and data analysis
 - 🌱 I’m currently learning all data analytics stuffs
 - 📫 You can reach me on sourabhk087@gmail.com